Bačka Topola: Economy

 The following table gives a preview of total number of employed people per their core activity (as of 2016):

+Culture

+The Museum of Bačka Topola is located in a historic baroque castle, dating back from the 1810s.
+The lower floor contains a permanent exhibit about notable local residents.

+The Cultural Center of Bačka Topola hosts theater plays, music performances, and other events, in Hungarian and Serbian languages.
+The Carnival of Honey is a major cultural event with thousands of attendees, held in September.

 Sport

-The most popular local football team is TSC Bačka Topola, that plays in the Serbian SuperLiga (1st national tier).
+The most popular local football team is TSC Bačka Topola, which plays in the Serbian SuperLiga (1st national tier).
+Founded in 1913, it is one of the oldest football teams in the region.